mozilla/DeepSpeech/native_client/README.md

 ### Android devices

-We have preliminary support for Android relying on TensorFlow Lite, with Java / JNI bindinds.
+We have preliminary support for Android relying on TensorFlow Lite, with Java and JNI bindinds.
 For more details on how to experiment with those, please refer to `native_client/java/README.md`.

 Please refer to TensorFlow documentation on how to setup the environment to build for Android (SDK and NDK required).